 WATCH: Grandma gets a face full of feces at the zoo

-GRAND RAPIDS – A Michigan woman got more than she bargained for after a visit to a Grand Rapid Zoo Sunday.
+GRAND RAPIDS – A Michigan woman got more than she bargained for after a visit to a Grand Rapids Zoo Sunday.

 Erin Vargo, who works at John Ball Zoo, said she was just hoping to have an average day when she captured the funniest thing she’s ever seen in her life.